solmazkh114/BikeSharing_FlaskAPI/README.md

 - preprocess.py
 - index.html

-Besides, there is *createpipeline.ipynb* notebook within the deploy folder which is the notebook where we developed the pipeline and saved the pickle file of the trained pipeline *pip.pkl*.
-In the following we will describe the detials of the above mentioned scripts in detials.
+Besides, there is *createpipeline.ipynb* notebook within the deploy folder which is the notebook where we developed the pipeline and saved the pickle file of the trained pipeline *pipe.pkl*.
+In the following we will describe the detials of the above mentioned scripts in detial.

 ## run.py